FACT 2026 Program

 Speakers: Vince Dziekan, Janice Falsone, Megan Lawrence & Edwina Green.

-11.40am A Toolkit for Digital Practice – Caitlin McGrane & Jacina Leong (RMIT University).
+11.40am A Toolkit for Qualitative Audience Engagement – Caitlin McGrane & Jacina Leong (RMIT University).

-Caitlin McGrane & Jacina Leong announce the upcoming free toolkit for institutions looking to evolve their digital practices.
+Caitlin McGrane and Jacina Leong announce an upcoming free toolkit supporting institutions to develop meaningful approaches to gathering and using audience insights.

 11.55am Creative Workplaces announcement